AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 When a node connects/disconnects, Asterisk will look in this directory for a filename that matches the calling node number.
 If it finds such a file, it will play it as the connect/disconnect message.

 ### nodes=
-The `nodes` option allows you to override the section name used for the '[nodes]' stanza in `rpt.conf`.
+This option allows you to override the section name used for the '[nodes]' stanza in `rpt.conf`.
 The default value is `nodes`.
 The `[nodes]` stanza operates like a "hosts" file in an OS, and is the first place `app_rpt` looks to resolve how to reach a particular node.

+Sample:

 ```
 nodes=mynodes